World's Columbian Exposition: Later years

 The exposition was one influence leading to the rise of the City Beautiful movement.
 Results included grand buildings and fountains built around Olmstedian parks, shallow pools of water on axis to central buildings, larger park systems, broad boulevards and parkways and, after the start of the 20th century, zoning laws and planned suburbs.
-Examples of the City Beautiful movement's works include the City of Chicago, the Columbia University campus, and the National Mall in Washington D.C.
+Examples of the City Beautiful movement's works include the City of Chicago, the Columbia University campus, and the National Mall in Washington, D.C.

 After the fair closed, J.C.
 Rogers, a banker from Wamego, Kansas, purchased several pieces of art that had hung in the rotunda of the U.S. Government Building.
 He also purchased architectural elements, artifacts and buildings from the fair.
 He shipped his purchases to Wamego.
 Many of the items, including the artwork, were used to decorate his theater, now known as the Columbian Theatre.

-Memorabilia saved by visitors can still be purchased.
-Numerous books, tokens, published photographs, and well-printed admission tickets can be found.
-While the higher value commemorative stamps are expensive, the lower ones are quite common.
-So too are the commemorative half dollars, many of which went into circulation.
+Memorabilia such as books, tokens, published photographs, and well-printed admission tickets saved by guests are popular among collectors.

-Although not available for purchase, The George Washington University maintains a small collection of exposition tickets for viewing and research purposes.
+The George Washington University maintains a small collection of exposition tickets for viewing and research purposes.
 The collection is currently cared for by GWU's Special Collections Research Center, located in the Estelle and Melvin Gelman Library.

 When the exposition ended the Ferris Wheel was moved to Chicago's north side, next to an exclusive neighborhood.
 An unsuccessful Circuit Court action was filed against the owners of the wheel to have it moved.
 The wheel stayed there until it was moved to St. Louis for the 1904 World's Fair.

 The Columbian Exposition has celebrated many anniversaries since the fair in 1893.
 The Chicago Historical Society held an exhibition to commemorate the fair.
 The Grand Illusions exhibition was centered around the idea that the Columbian Exposition was made up of a series of illusions.
 The commemorative exhibition contained partial reconstructions, a video detailing the fair, and a catalogue similar to the one sold at the World's Fair of 1893.

+Academic views

+Henry Adams wrote in his 1907 Education: "The Exposition denied philosophy ...
+[S]ince Noah’s Ark, no such Babel of loose and ill-jointed, such vague and ill-defined and unrelated thoughts and half-thoughts and experimental out-cries... had ruffled the surface of the Lakes."

+Michel-Rolph Trouillot wrote that the academic aspect of the event was not very important, even though the Harvard Peabody Museum, the Smithsonian Institution, and Franz Boas made contributions.